appyform/appyform.github.io/_drafts/2014-8-5-how-to-build-startup-in-10-weeks.md

 But before we move on, I want to confess that the title is <del>a little</del> misleading.

 Yes, I have spent about 10 weeks to develop AppyForm, and it has gone to a stage of private-beta by the end of this effort.
 But has a startup been ***built***?
 In fact, will it ever be built?
 I mean, development done?
-Mission accomplished?
-No. Please, don't fool yourself.
+Please, don't fool yourself.

 It's more like getting to the end of a beginning.
 How did I do that...